Patapom/webgl/Web/blog/patapom/docs/Math/ImportanceSampling.md

 So all in all, what we've been doing until now is praying to pick the best random samples but that's not an effective way to choose random samples, is it?

 That's where importance sampling comes into play: choose the best samples!
+But this can only happen if we have an *idea* about the shape of the function we're integrating, *i.e.* if we know the shape of its pdf.

 As elegantly put in [^2], Monte-Carlo integration is a stochastic process so even though we may know the pdf of a function, we cannot *choose* to place the samples where we deem it would be more interesting, otherwise we would bias the sampling and we would get an incorrect value for the integral.